For the latest travel information for England, Wales and Scotland, see our Coronavirus page.

 Q. Is it safe to travel on a bus?

-The safety of our customers and employees remains our absolute priority.
-With the extensive measures we have in place, and with customers following all of the social distancing and other guidelines, people can continue to have confidence in buses.
+A. You can travel on our services with confidence.
+Our enhanced cleaning regime means we pay extra attention to the surfaces you come into contact with such as handrails, bells, poles and seats, to make sure they are regularly sanitised.
+The safety of our customers and employees remains our absolute priority and, with the extensive measures we have in place and customers following all of the guidelines, people can continue to have confidence in buses.

 Q. Are there any extra measures that I should take when travelling?

-In England, government advice is to wear a face covering, if you can, when using public transport.
-Please also take care of your health and protect others by regularly and thoroughly cleaning your hands with an alcohol-based hand sanitiser or wash them with soap and water often and for at least 20 seconds before or after using the bus.
+A. If you do need to travel by bus, please pay with contactless wherever you can, take any litter with you when you leave and follow on board guidelines.
+It's the law to wear a face covering on public transport in England and Scotland.
+In Wales it is compulsory to wear a three layer face covering on public transport.
+Please also take care of your health and protect others by regularly and thoroughly cleaning your hands with an alcohol-based hand sanitiser or wash them with soap and water often and for at least 20 seconds before and after using the bus.

 Not found what you are looking for?
 You could try our other sections: